danmoz/wsjf/README.md

 # WSJF Calculator

-This is a simple web-based tools for calculating WSJF scores.
+This is a simple web-based tool for calculating WSJF scores.

+To use the calculator go to [wsjf.app](https://wsjf.app)

 # Getting Started